aslapi/Employee-Salary-Tracker-LaPierre/README.md

 ## Installation

 There are no installation steps required for this project.
-Simply click the link provided: XXXXXXXXXXX or you can clone the repository titled Employee-Salary-Tracker-LaPierre and launch the index.html file in your default browser.
+Simply click the link provided: https://aslapi.github.io/Employee-Salary-Tracker-LaPierre/ or you can clone the repository titled Employee-Salary-Tracker-LaPierre and launch the index.html file in your default browser.

 ## Usage